Business Risks

 The Company aggregates and visualizes the significant risks faced by each group company so as to grasp a comprehensive understanding of the existing risks and the status of controls in the group.
 Common risks that apply to the whole group are studied closely and the significant risks as the Otsuka group are gathered and identified.
 Based on the results of this process, the Risk Management Committee assigns priority to significant risks that could have major impact for the group’s business, for instance through financial losses or business continuity.

-The Company and its main operating companies develop and implement countermeasures to each significant risk based on its characteristics and risk tolerance.
+The Company and its main operating companies develop and implement countermeasures to each significant risk based on its characteristics and tolerance.
 The Company provides the necessary guidance and support to main operating companies, which submit reports and seek advice from the Company as appropriate.
 In these activities, the whole group coordinates closely to promote and practice ERM.

 Moreover, the Company and main operating companies work to prevent risks from realizing by regularly monitoring them and confirming that they are within their respective tolerance levels.